 The Next Generation of AHRI’s Directory of Certified Product Performance

 Data protection is essential for every organization, and in an era of increasing security risks, the decision to upgrade AHRI’s directory made substantial sense.
 With more than two million product entries and its use as the vehicle for federal regulatory reporting, data security is of paramount importance.
-The new directory will adopt the latest security practice and protocol.
+The new Directory adopts the latest security practice and protocol.
 The software is built on a platform that will easily accommodate future security upgrades.

 Building for its Intended Use

 The old Directory was created to house listings of all AHRI Certified® products in one searchable database.
 Since then, it was modified and changed to accommodate new needs and desires, including daily regulatory reporting and ENERGY STAR participation.The new Directory was built from the ground up, specifically to accommodate not only today’s data storage and reporting needs but also the data needs for the future of the certification program.

 Because AHRI reports certification information to the Department of Energy on a daily basis, it is imperative that the information be readily accessible and accurate.
 The old Directory’s limited data entry capabilities resulted in a significant number of errors that had to be corrected and submitted to DOE.
 The new Directory makes it easier for participants to load data in a secure, accurate manner.

 The vision for AHRI’s Certification Directory is a secure, user-friendly, easily accessible database through which participants can list certified products and users can easily access those listings for the purpose of commerce and customer service.
 The new Directory was built with substantial input from stakeholders at all levels of the chain, members, certification participants, contractors, specifiers, federal agency staff, and others, with an eye toward the ultimate goal of the most useful, accessible directory possible.

 Improving Ease of Use